lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

   Future<Device> fetchDevice(BluetoothDevice bluetoothDevice) async {
     //  Connect to PineTime
     await bluetoothDevice.connect();
+    ...
 ```

-`DeviceApiClient` is the [__Data Repository__](https://bloclibrary.dev/#/architecture?id=repository) class that we expose to the Flutter App for sending Bluetooth LE commands to PineTime.
+`DeviceApiClient` is the [__Data Repository__](https://bloclibrary.dev/#/architecture?id=repository) class that we expose to our Flutter App for sending Bluetooth LE commands to PineTime.

 _(Yes the name `DeviceApiClient` is rather odd...
 It shall be renamed!)_

-`fetchDevice()` is the method that sends the Bluetooth LE command to query PineTime's firmware images
+`fetchDevice()` is the method that sends the Bluetooth LE command to query PineTime's firmware images.

 The method returns a `Device` Data Model that contains the Active and Standby Firmware version numbers.